xli2522/Wave-Gauges-Mini-Wave-Tank/readme.txt

 read_analog_wave.ino

 	void setup()
-	Sets up the ports and LCD
+	Sets up the port and LCD

 	void loop()
 	Generates a string with data information for probe1 and probe2 and export to serial output window.